BBVA/sessionclassification/README.md

 It is a probabilistic classifier based on Bayes' theorem and some additional simplifying hypotheses.
 The parameters used to train this classifier are the characteristics of the distributions of the training set.

-In the *Classification of network sessions* notebook you can see how the model is applied to each package, and the result is summarized per session.
+In the *NetworkSessionClassification* notebook you can see how the model is applied to each package, and the result is summarized per session.

 ## Algorithm

 After training the algorithm that detects whether a packet is encrypted or not, you should find a way to give a result per session.
-To fulfill this purpose, a class that is potentially deployable in production is developed, which is found in the * Classification of network sessions * notebook.
+To fulfill this purpose, a class that is potentially deployable in production is developed, which is found in the *NetworkSessionClassification* notebook.

 The labels of the packages are -1 and 1 to be able to know how encrypted or unencrypted it is, since if the labels of the packages were 0 and 1, one could only know how encrypted it is.